 - Activate Workflow Approval in List properties.

 This process deploys a campaign at the scheduled times.
 When each campaign starts, the content is grabbed into the template and an approval message is sent.
-Once the message is approved, the campaign is deployed to all subscribers.
+Once the message is approved, the campaign is deployed to all contacts.

 The Get tags allow you to grab the content hosted on an external web page and insert the content into your Template or Article.
 This content can be used in the body or subject line of your message.

 SmartGet is designed to pull external content from a specified URL into a template when a campaign is published.
 The content is only grabbed at run-time, and not on a per-message basis.
-Even if there are 100 subscribers on the list, only one instance of the content is generated.
+Even if there are 100 contacts on the list, only one instance of the content is generated.

 Some practical uses of SmartGet include: